mailjet/wordpress-mailjet-plugin-apiv3/README.md

 Mailjet's official plugin on WordPress gives you access to:

 * Easy Email Management:
-Create and manage all of your marketing and transactional email campaigns directly from your WordPress Admin.
+Create and manage all of your marketing and transactional email campaigns directly from your WordPress admin.

 * Sign Up Form & Contact Lists Management:
 Create and customize contact form widgets to allow your website visitors to subscribe to your newsletters.

 * Automated Contact Synchronization:
-Automatically synchronize your WordPress contacts into their own separate Mailjet email lists.
+3 channels to build your contact lists:
+- Synchronize your WordPress contacts.
 The user role is added to Mailjet as a contact property, so you can filter and target marketing emails to the proper group.
-Comment authors can be added to a selected Mailjet contact list too as a second channel for collection of subscribers.
 With ongoing synchronization, you never have to think about contact management again.
+- Comment authors can be added to a separate Mailjet contact list as they choose to subscribe while posting a comment on the blog.
-Another cool option is to subscribe WooCommerce customers to your newsletter during checkout.
+- A new cool option is to subscribe WooCommerce customers to your newsletter during checkout.
 Just enable the WooCommerce integration inside the plugin and you are ready to go.

 * Campaign Builder Tool:
 Use our drag and drop email editor or HTML builder to create beautiful and engaging emails - directly from your WordPress admin.